 WorldRemit vs Wise

-- WorldRemit offers a wider range of countries to send money and transfer methods.
+- WorldRemit offers more currencies and a wider range of countries to send money.

 - Only WorldRemit offers instant cash pick-up overseas.